Skip to main content

 Download PDF to preview.

-Grab a pair of binoculars!
 A wide range of bird species can be observed at Schlitz Audubon because of our varied habitats and our location within a migratory flyway on Lake Michigan.
-Since 1974, 261 species, including 36 warbler species, have been seen at Schlitz Audubon.
+Since 1974, 262 species, including 36 warbler species, have been seen at Schlitz Audubon.
 We are also part of a designated Important Bird Area due to the habitat provided by Lake Michigan for certain waterfowl, as well as our contiguous uplands which provide crucial habitat for migrants, breeding, and overwintering birds.
-The best time of day to hit our birding trails to go birdwatching is in the early morning when bird song will be most vibrant, or in the early evening when the birds are feeding before their nighttime journey in migration.
+The best time of day to hit our birding trails to go birdwatching is in the early morning when bird song will be most vibrant, or in the early evening when the birds are feeding before their nighttime journey while in migration.

 Migratory Bird Patterns